NSPFD/RT2024/Workshop_8__Data_Visualization/README.md

 ## How to Access and Submit Assignments
 - **Accessing:** You can access the assignments for Workshop 8 through the GitHub Classroom link provided during the session.
 - **Submitting:** Once you've completed the assignments, push your changes to the repository using Git commands.
-Refer to the [GitHub Classroom Guide](#) for detailed steps.

 ## License
 This workshop is part of the Research Training 2024 program and is licensed under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).